rstacruz/export-all/README.md

-# glob-exporter
+# export-all

 > Simplify access to modules in a web project

-glob-exporter lets you access a tree of JavaScript module files from just one module.
+export-all lets you access a tree of JavaScript module files from just one module.

 ```js
 /* Before */